-Since the robot only has one button, you’ll need to remote to access the other features of the robot such as scheduling and cleaning modes.
+Since the robot only has one button, you’ll need to remote access the other features of the robot such as scheduling and cleaning modes.

-Below it is the plan and clock buttons that sets the schedule and time respectively.
+Below it is the plan and clock buttons that set the schedule and time respectively.
 The last row of buttons give you access to the different modes – spot cleaning, return to home base and edge cleaning (from left to right).

 To see how this robot does on bare floor please watch the latter part of the video above.

 Overall, I like the way this robot performs on the areas it was able to clean.
 Out of the 40 grams of dirt, it was able to pick up around 37 out of the 40 grams.
 So if you compare it with other more expensive robot vacuums such as the Roomba 690 and Xiaomi, it isn’t far off.